yodebu/jekyll-now/_posts/2015-6-9-mombday.md

 However the fact rests that nothing else quite does it for me. <br>
 I desire you but your love is a necessity for me. <br>
 So, I lie to myself that you love me.
 And I am getting better at it with every passing day.<br>
-*So you see my love, my happiness doesn't depend on you anymore, it simply rests on my ability to lie to myself.*
+*So you see my love, my happiness doesn't depend on you anymore, it simply rests on my ability to lie to myself.*<br><br>

 <br><br><br><br>

+**AFTER YOU LOSE IT ..... **

-You have it and then you lose it.
+You have it and then you lose it.<br>
-After you have lost it all you can do is ponder over the time when you had it and if you are optimistic even hope you have it again.
-But you won't.
-Time brings you things and time takes them away.
+After you have lost it all you can do is ponder over the time when you had it and if you are optimistic even hope you have it again.<br>
+But you won't. <br>
+*Time brings you things and time takes them away.*<br>
-You are helpless.
-Just a mere cog that is irreplaceable.
+You are helpless. <br>
+Just a mere cog that is irreplaceable.<br><br>

 <br><br><br><br>